-The white cedar forms dense stands in low, wet areas, including freshwater marshes, swamps, river banks and wet woods.
+Forms dense stands in low, wet areas, including freshwater marshes, swamps, river banks and wet woods

 Grows in a narrow portion of the Chesapeake Bay’s coastal plain, including Delaware, Maryland and Virginia.